sleekmason/Lilidog/README.md

 LXDE + Openbox, based on Debian Buster with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be enabled during installation.

-Hybrid Monster panel by default, with options for FbPanel, Lxpanel, or tint2 panel. <br/>
+Hybrid Monster panel by default, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
-Monster panel is a combination of the pager and icon control from fbpanel, with everything else tint2. <br/>
+Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
-Try Fbpanel or tint2 alone if you like, in the live environment under 'Toggles' in the menu. <br/>
+Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu. <br/>
 There are shortcuts for Alsamixer in the volume icon and Htop in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.